• Skip to primary navigation

 Unlike many Jamaican recipes, it's not overly complicated with some of the work being carried out during the preparation stage.

-2. Cook the curry powder in oil and then add the meat and rest of the ingredients.
+• To "burn the curry" powder in oil and sear the chicken then add the rest of the ingredients.

 close up of the chicken in the pot